 - reducing greenhouse gas emissions from lower fuel use

-Approximately 600,000 to 700,000 tonnes of carbon per year have gone through the protocol, with adoption estimated at a third of all seeded acres in Alberta.
-The protocol is set to expire December 31, 2021 but, like all protocols, can be reviewed at any time.
+Approximately 600,000 to 700,000 tonnes of carbon per year have gone through the protocol, with adoption estimated at over a third of all seeded acres in Alberta.
+The protocol is set to expire December 31, 2021.

 The ‘carbon harvest’ for Alberta producers that are direct seeding works out to around a tenth of a tonne per acre per year in the Parkland area and half that in the Dry Prairie.
 Irrigated areas in the Dry Prairie harvest carbon at the Parkland rate.